saurabhdaware/projectman/README.md

 ProjectMan is a project manager command line tool to easily save/open your favorite projects right from command line in your favorite text editor.

-Are you lazy to cd Desktop/projects/react/coolsite and then open the folder in your favorite text editor?
-Using project manager you can run `projectman open` or `pm open` and select the project and it will open it in your favorite text editor (default is set for vscode).
+Are you lazy to 'cd Desktop/projects/react/coolsite' and then open the folder in your favorite text editor?
+Add your favorite projects using `projectman add` and open them anytime you want using `projectman open`

 ---